 Then, I’d encourage her to get help.
-Once eating disorders latch on they can escalate.
-The “buzz” she gets as weight starts to drop is as real as any substance-driven high.
-If she’s stopped eating and is dropping weight, it’s going to be hard to just “talk her into” eating again.
+Once eating disorders latch on, they can escalate.
+The “buzz” she gets as her weight starts to drop is as real as any substance-driven high.
+If she’s stopped eating and is dropping weight, it will be hard to “talk her into” eating again.
 If she’s bingeing and purging, she may also feel shame and guilt and some level of fear when it comes to consuming calories she can’t expel.
 Does she have a history with a certain eating disorder?
 Then it may “come back” even quicker.

 There are many great Christian eating disorder resources out there.
-Point her towards programs like the one where my friend Jena Morrow works, at Timberline Knolls or this one run by my friend Constance Rhodes called “Finding Balance.”
+Point her towards Christian eating disorder programs like the ones I recommend on this site.
 These online based support group programs allow her to get some help from home.
 You may also want to talk to your pastor about finding a qualified Christian counselor or even a treatment center nearby.
 Don’t just assume a full-fledged eating disorder will “go away.”
 Some intervention will likely be necessary.

 Do you have a specific question about helping your wife with her body image?
 Write it in comments and we’ll tackle it in a future post!